RANUX/figma-emmet/README.md

 ## Tips and tricks

-1. Add a % character as prefix if you want to ignore or prevent a layer or group of layers to be copied.
+1. Add a % or // character as prefix if you want to ignore or prevent a layer or group of layers to be copied.

 2. If you have a block or a image with a prefix or name as "img" it will automatically add width and height attributes.
 Example:
   - img